Film & TV Acting

 Film & TV Acting: Those New York ’Nineties

 The above six links, together called Those New York ’Nineties, are here just for fun—a frisky little soufflé laying no claim to profundity.
-My presence in the 114 items of footage here—comprising 63 film/TV projects and other items of footage here probably adds up to something like one full B-movie’s worth of performance, as a rough estimate.
+My presence in the 114 items of footage here—comprising 63 film/TV projects, plus a bunch of other things—probably adds up to something like one full B-movie’s worth of performance, as a rough estimate.
 (See also my pages at the Internet Movie Database and the Oz TV Wiki.)
 It’s a jaunt through a single decade of a life, showing what my friends had to put up with, before I started writing The Imagination Thief.
 It was a colourful ten years that happened to be captured quite often on film and tape in various contexts, while I was running around Manhattan doing the acting-modelling-temping-partying thing.
 This is one of the pursuits the city was built for, which explains why so many other people were doing and are doing their own versions of the same thing.

 Those New York ’Nineties Montage Video: Intro and Stills